How to use gzip and bzip2 Linux commands Explained

 Adjusting speed and compression ratio

-We can adjust the speed and the compression ratio in both commands.
-Both commands use a scale of one to nine where number one provides the highest speed but the lowest compression ratio, while number nine provides the highest compression ratio but the lowest speed.
-The compression ratio works in inverse of the speed.
+You can adjust the speed and the compression ratio in both commands.
+Both commands use a scale of one to nine; one provides the highest speed but the lowest compression ratio, while nine provides the highest compression ratio but the lowest speed.
+The compression ratio works in the inverse of the speed.
+The default value is six.
+To use any other value, specify that value as the option.

 compression ratio